By Dr. Trish Henrie-Barrus

 Regain hope where medications have failed.

-Learn more about IV ketamine-assisted psychotherapy.
+Learn more about IV ketamine-assisted therapy.

-Jeremy had seven sessions of ketamine-assisted psychotherapy.
+Jeremy had seven sessions of ketamine-assisted therapy.
 As we talked through his trauma, he started to feel different.
 His attitude softened, and he began to see life from a more hopeful perspective.
 Today, he has a full-time job and his family says he’s a different person.